lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 ##### Building dependencies with cabal v2-build

-Nowadays, Cabal recommends building packages using *Nix-style local builds*.
+Nowadays, Cabal recommends building packages as *Nix-style local builds*.
 This means that dependent packages do not get installed in places known to GHC.
 However, they can be built inside GHC *package environments*.
 Let's build dependencies and put them in a package environment in the current